 – Taichung THSR Station to GaoMei Wetlands

 - By Bus:

-- On weekends, public holidays, winter and summer vacations only.
+- On weekends and public holidays.
 Bus #655 runs every 1.0-1.5 hours, it stops at Xinwuri Station (attached to Taichung High Speed Railway Station), Rainbow Village, Gaomei Visitor Center (about to be opened – 15 minutes walk from the boardwalk) and Taichung Fishing Port.
 Further informations at this page.

 - Or, during the week, catch bus #93 to DaJia.
 Alight at QingShui Main Stop (清水站).
 Buses are frequent, every 20-30 minutes, but the ride takes 1.5 hours.